-The Committee has responsibility for the philosophy, competitive strategy, design, and administration of the Company's compensation program for its executive officers (including the Named Executive Officers).
+The Committee, which also serves as the Stock Option Committee, has responsibility for the philosophy, competitive strategy, design, and administration of the Company's compensation program for its executive officers (including the Named Executive Officers).
 The Committee seeks to ensure that the executive officer compensation program is competitive in level and structure with the programs of comparably-sized businesses and that it is supportive of the Company's financial and operating objectives and aligned with the financial interests of the Company's stockholders.
-The Company and the Compensation Committee have retained the services of an independent executive compensation consulting firm for advice regarding the competitive structure and administration of the officer compensation program.
+The Company and the Compensation Committee have retained the services of an indepen dent executive compensation consulting firm for advice regarding the competitive structure and administration of the officer compensation program.